If you have questions about or would like to participate in the ACE curriculum: Contact us by filling out our online form.

-The KU School of Medicine has a clear purpose to prepare graduates who have a solid foundation of knowledge, skills, attitudes and behaviors necessary for a life-long career in medicine, and is prepared for the next phase of their education as a resident.
+The mission of the KU School of Medicine is to graduate students who have a solid foundation of knowledge, skills, attitudes and behaviors necessary for a life-long career in medicine, and are prepared for the next phase of their education as a resident.
 The faculty has developed and refined specific objectives toward achieving these goals, and remains committed to ensuring that graduates achieve them.
-As the curriculum is transformed to better prepare and track students as they progress towards these goals, specific competency standards and milestones for achievement have been developed, specific skills identified, and EPAs for each stage of learner development will be established.
+The ACE curriculum is designed to prepare and track students as they progress towards specific competency standards as measured by milestone achievement and acquisition of entrustable professional activities (EPAs).

-An observable, measureable ability of the professional learner to integrate knowledge, skills, values and attributes into performance.
-Competencies are established by the faculty to define the desired performance of learners at specified stages of education.
-They cover areas such as professional behavior, knowledge acquisition and application, reflective practice and lifelong quality improvement, in addition to practical clinical skills.
-Graduation competencies address, but also look beyond the urgencies of the early hospital-based internship to address preparation of graduates for lifelong practice in diverse environments.
+A competency is defined as an observable, measurable ability of a learner to integrate knowledge, skills, values and attributes into his or her performance as a medical practitioner.
+Our competencies are established by the faculty to define the desired performance of learners at specified stages of education.
+They cover areas such as professional behavior, knowledge acquisition and application, reflective practice, lifelong quality improvement and practical clinical skills.
+Graduation competencies address, but also look beyond, the requirements of early hospital-based internships to ensure preparation of graduates for lifelong practice in diverse environments.

 Entrustable Professional Activity (EPA)

-Units of work (professional tasks or responsibilities) that trainees can be trusted to perform unsupervised.
-Achieving an EPA requires the trainee to integrate and reliably apply several competencies to a specific clinical task that must be independently conducted, observable, and have measureable process and outcomes.
-EPAs do not replace competencies but synthesize elements of several competencies for application to an aspect of clinical performance.
+EPAs are concrete units of work (professional tasks or responsibilities) that a fully trained individual can be trusted to perform unsupervised.
+To achieve an EPA the trainee must integrate and reliably apply multiple competencies to a specific task.
+Meeting an EPA requires that the task be independently conducted, observed, and documented by meeting a measurable outcome.
+EPAs do not replace competencies but synthesize elements of multiple competencies resulting in the independent completion of an important clinical duty.